TA-Softies/ta-wiki/guides/misc/noload-setup.md

 {: .important-title }
 > **APU Network Specific Configuration**
 >
 > This guide and configuration are specifically designed for use on **Asia Pacific University (APU)'s Network**.
 The included configuration files, DNS settings, and domain references are all configured for APU's technical infrastructure.
-If you're setting up NoLoAD elsewhere, you'll need different configuration files.
+If you're setting up NoLoAD elsewhere, you'll need a different configuration.

 {: .note }
 NoLoAD is ideal for educational and enterprise settings where centralized user management is needed.
-It enables domain logins on Macs, which cannot fully join Active Directory domains like Windows devices.
+It enables domain logins on Macs, which cannot fully join Active Directory domains similar to Windows devices.

 ## Prerequisites

 - A Mac computer running macOS 10.12 (Sierra) or newer
 - A working internet connection
 - Access to the institution's network (either via WiFi or Ethernet connection)
-- Basic familiarity with macOS (guide includes detailed screenshots for beginners)
+- Basic familiarity with macOS

 {: .warning }
 Some steps in this installation may require administrator privileges on the Mac.
 If you don't have admin access, please contact your fellow TAs for assistance.